melkali42/Little_Shop_of_Horticulture_The_Sequel/README.md

 Our motivation was to create a full stack e-commerce plant sto app that seamlessly combines user-friendly interfaces with sophisticated back-end functionality, resulting in an immersive and enjoyable platform for plant enthusiasts to explore, shop and connect with the world of plants.

-Our idea for this project was to
+The idea for this project was a sequel to Project #2 Little Shop of Horticulture.
+It is an E-Commerce website that will give the user advice on how to take care of and grow the plants a user wants to buy.
+The website also gives the user the level of difficulty level of care for each plant, gives the user plant options or suggestions based on the user’s geo-location.
+It is also a goal for a user to add items to the cart, and be able to pay for their purchases on the website.

 ## Installation

-We used CSS, React, Mongo DB, Mongoose ODM, Graph QL, Node.js, Express.js, Heroku,
+We used CSS, React, Mongo DB, Mongoose ODM, Graph QL, Node.js, Express.js, Heroku, queries and mutations for retrieving, adding, updating, and deleting data, as well as authentication (JWT).

 ## Usage

 This is the URL for the deployed Heroku application:

 This is the URL for our GitHub repository for this project:

+Screenshots:

 ## Credits